-Product risk and diversification: Relatively low product risk, offset by limited business diversification and dependence on the UK

-In our view, product line diversification is relatively limited in light of the Group's dependence on the UK P&C insurance market as well as the preponderance of personal motor, which accounted for 49% of GWP and 54% of operating profit in 2021.
-However, the Group's commercial business is growing, and accounted for 21% of GWP and 10% of operating profit for YE21, up from 15% of GWP for YE16, benefitting from its technology transformation.
-The growth in the commercial segment has helped absorb some of the deterioration in underwriting results in retail segments during 2022.
+Product risk and diversification: Relatively low product risk, but personal lines focus led to weak results in difficult market conditions.
+In our view, product line diversification is relatively limited, with personal motor accounting for 46% of GWP in 2022.
+The Group's relative dependence on the UK personal lines insurance market (76% GWP) was a driver of poor underwriting results in 2022, with most major lines, especially motor, experiencing adverse pricing conditions and high claims inflation.
+However, the Group's commercial business is growing, and accounted for 24% of GWP and contributed an operating profit of £58 million in 2022, up from 15% of GWP for YE16, benefitting from its technology transformation and favourable pricing conditions in recent years.
+Growth in the commercial segment has helped absorb some of the deterioration in underwriting results in retail segments during 2022.

-More positively, DLG's product risk is considered low as a result of this preponderance of personal lines, which accounted for 80% of YE21 premiums as well as the focus on SME clients within the commercial business.
-The Group is however exposed to large bodily injury claims volatility, windstorm and flood catastrophe risk, although DLG purchases significant reinsurance cover to mitigate these risks.
+Despite poor market conditions in 2022, we consider DLG's product risk to be low as a result of its focus on generally high frequency, low severity, personal lines business, as well as its focus on lower volatility SME clients within the commercial business.
+The Group is however exposed to large bodily injury claims volatility and windstorm and flood catastrophe risk which DLG mitigates using reinsurance.